-- What ad placements and campaigns generate traffic.
+- Which ad placements and campaigns generated traffic?

-- Which operating systems and devices your customers prefer.
+- Which operating systems and devices do your customers prefer?

-Get to know your customers better.
-Who they are, how old they are, what they like, your users, how often they use your application, how long their sessions last for.
+Let’s get to know your customers better.
+Who they are, how old they are, what they like, your users, how often they use your application, and how long their sessions last.
 This, and other data, will help you optimize your app and target your ads.

-For example, the "Overview" report in the "Audience" group of reports will help you get a general idea about how many people use your app, identify new and loyal users.
-You’ll be able to see, for example, how many screen views your app receives per session, and the average session duration.
+For example, the 'Overview' report in the 'Engagement' group of reports in GA4 will help you get a general idea about how many people use your app and identify new and loyal users.
+You’ll be able to see, for example, how many screen views your app receives per session and the average session duration.

-In addition, from the "Behavior" group of reports, you can receive the following information:
+In addition, from the 'Acquisition' group of reports, you can receive the following information:

-- The number of unique users who opened your app at least once within a given period of time.
+- The number of unique users who opened your app at least once within a given period.

-- All the basic metrics (number of views, sessions, average session duration, etc.) for different versions of the app.
-By comparing them, you’ll be able to find the best performing version.
+- All the basic metrics (sessions, average session duration, etc.) for different app versions.
+By comparing them, you’ll be able to find the best-performing version.

 3. Analyze how users interact with your app

-The "Behavior" group of reports will provide you with useful information to help improve user experience and fix technical problems.
+The 'Engagement' group of reports will also provide you with useful information to help improve user experience and fix technical problems.
 You’ll be able to answer such questions as:

 - In what order do users interact with app screens?
 Answering this question will help you optimize the funnel.
-If you expect your customer to take specific steps before making a purchase, and they go "astray" from the intended path, it might be worth making changes to your app’s content.
+If you expect your customers to take specific steps before making a purchase, and they go 'astray' from the intended path, it might be worth making changes to your app’s content.

 - What is the load speed for screens and certain elements of my app (game levels, search results, etc.)?
-Take for example, you’re selling plane tickets.
+Take, for example, you’re selling plane tickets.
 Each time a user searches for flights to a certain destination, they have to wait for some time to see the results.
-With the reported data, you’ll be able to understand if this latency affects the conversion rates, for how long your users agree to wait, which destinations it takes the longest to find tickets for.
-To send user timing data to Google Analytics, you’ll need to implement a few lines of code (see more information in the help center articles for Android and iOS).
+With the reported data, you’ll be able to understand if this latency affects the conversion rates, for how long your users agree to wait, and for which destinations it takes the longest to find tickets.
+To send user timing data to Google Analytics 4, you’ll need to implement a few lines of code (see more information in the help center articles for Android and iOS).

-Event reports belong to the "Behavior" group of reports.
-Here, you’ll be able to see a lot of useful information, including but not limited to: the total number of events, their value, the number of unique events, the screens users interact with most often, the screens where users most often submit their email addresses, the features users don’t interact with (meaning there’s no need in them).
+Event reports belong to the 'Engagement' group of reports.
+Here, you’ll be able to see a lot of useful information, including but not limited to the total number of events, their value, the number of unique events, the screens users interact with most often, the screens where users most often submit their email addresses, the features users don’t interact with (meaning there’s no need in them).

-With Ecommerce reports in the Conversions tab, you’ll be able to see:
+With the Ecommerce purchases report in the Monetization tab, you’ll be able to see:

-- How many users viewed a certain product and left, how many users have added the product to the cart, how many users have made a purchase.
+- How many users viewed a certain product and left, how many users have added the product to the cart, and how many users have made a purchase.
 You’ll be able to see detailed data about new and returning buyers, their geographical location, etc., and segment your users for further analysis and remarketing.
-For example, you can create a segment of users who have left the app after adding a product to shopping cart, and then use it as a remarketing audience with your AdWords campaigns.
+For example, you can create a segment of users who have left the app after adding a product to the shopping cart and then use it as a remarketing audience with your Google Ads campaigns.